INSERT COIN TO CONTINUE

 RE:WIRED Museum & Arcade CIC is a community-run organisation based in Teesside dedicated to preserving the technology that shaped our world.
 From the earliest home computers and arcade cabinets to the consoles and gadgets that defined generations, we collect, restore and celebrate the machines that changed everything.

-But we're more than a museum.
 We're a hands-on, interactive space where visitors of all ages can play with the technology of the past, understand how it worked, and discover the ideas and engineering that made it possible.
-Every blinking cursor, every pixel, every circuit board tells a story — and those stories connect directly to the technology careers of tomorrow.
+Every blinking cursor, every pixel, every circuit board tells a story.

-As a Community Interest Company, everything we do is for the benefit of our community.
-We're volunteer-driven, donation-funded, and passionate about making technology history accessible to everyone.
+As a Community Interest Company, everything we do is for the benefit of our community — volunteer-driven, donation-funded, and passionate about making technology history accessible to everyone.

 We rescue, restore and catalogue vintage computers, consoles, arcade machines and electronic equipment that might otherwise end up in landfill.
-Every piece of tech has a story worth saving.
+Every piece has a story worth saving.

 Through hands-on workshops, exhibitions and outreach, we show young people the fundamentals of computing — from soldering circuits to writing BASIC.
 Skills that translate directly into modern tech careers.